 It’s also important to note that because one can deduct depreciation (a non-cash expense) along with many other cash expenses, in the early stages of your investment, you will be showing tax losses on paper.
 Therefore, you would not owe the government anything.
 However, just because you have tax losses, the tax return still needs to be filed right away to choose that election.

-3. Plan and prepare to avoid the Estate Tax.
+3. Plan and prepare to avoid the Estate Tax (aka the Death Tax).

-When a person with an estate in the U.S. dies, for Federal tax purposes, they are taxed at approximately 46% of their overall estate.
+When a person in the U.S. dies, combined Federal and State taxes can rise to approximately 46% of their overall estate.
 For American citizens, this only applies to the wealthiest people.
-Their estate is exempt for the first $11.2 million ($22.4 million for married couples).
+Their estate is exempt for the first $11.4 million ($22.8 million for married couples).
 A foreign buyer, however, is only exempt $60,000.
-This means that if an owner of US property has not planned their estate, a death could result in a hefty tax or ultimately lost inheritance to one’s heirs.
-One strategy to avoid this hefty tax is to use a Foreign Corporation headquartered outside the US to purchase the property, instead of doing so individually or using solely an LLC to hold the property.
-Another is to take out an inexpensive term-life insurance policy payable to your heirs to cover the tax when needed.
-It’s easy for foreigners to escape the estate tax, so don’t let that deter you from a US property purchase.
-But, with every investment, proper planning is a must so be sure to talk with your us or your tax accountant about this planning.
+This means that if an owner of US property has not planned for this, a death could result in a hefty tax - ultimately lost inheritance to one’s heirs.
+One strategy to avoid this hefty tax is to use a Foreign Corporation headquartered outside the US to purchase the property, instead of doing so individually or using an LLC to hold the property (which isn't enough to escape the estate tax).
+Another is to take out an inexpensive term-life insurance policy payable to your heirs to cover the tax if ever needed.
+It’s very easy for foreigners to escape the estate tax, so don’t let that deter you from a US property purchase.
+With every investment, proper planning is a must.
+Be sure to talk to us about this to see how our foreign clients structure their deals to minimize taxes.

 4. Consult with home country tax specialists.

 Most tax advice you read on our site, or on the internet, generally assumes that there is no tax treaty between the United States and your home country.
 However, it is possible that your home country has signed a deal with the US that allows for different tax treatment.
-Accordingly, it’s highly advisable to speak with a local tax lawyer that understands whether there is a tax treaty between our two countries, and how such a treaty might affect you should you purchase an investment property overseas.
+Accordingly, you should speak speak with a local tax lawyer that understands whether there is a tax treaty between our two countries, and how such a treaty might affect you should you purchase an investment property overseas.

 When it comes to investment opportunities, there are few countries as welcoming and kind to foreign investors as the United States.
 There are significant advantages investing in the US compared to many other countries, such as safety of investment.
 With some careful planning, one can avoid any additional taxes, fees or pitfalls that might be scattered along the way.
 Just be sure to consult Manhattan Miami and our talented team and resources—like our Foreign Buyer’s Guide—to ensure you’re finding the best property and advice.